Greenberg Traurig

-Greenberg Traurig is a multinational law firm founded in Miami in 1967.
-As of 2022, Greenberg Traurig is the 9th largest law firm in the United States.
+Greenberg Traurig is a multinational law and lobbying firm founded in Miami in 1967 by Mel Greenberg, Larry J. Hoffman, and Robert H. Traurig.

-The firm has 44 offices in the United States, Latin America, Europe, the Middle East and Asia, and approximately 2650 attorneys worldwide.
-Their largest office is in New York City.
+As of 2025, it is the eighth-largest law firm in the United States.
+The firm has 51 locations in the U.S., Europe, the Middle East, Latin America, and Asia, and approximately 3,000 attorneys worldwide as of 2025.
+Its 2024 revenue was over $2.6 billion.

-The firm was founded by Larry J. Hoffman, Mel Greenberg and Robert H. Traurig.
-It is the ninth largest law firm in the United States by headcount and ranks in the top 20 of the Am Law 100 by gross revenue, in the top 10 of the NLJ 500, and in the top 25 of the Global 200.
+Its largest office is in New York City, and clients have included Diane Von Furstenberg Studios, Conde Nast Publications, The New Yorker, New Yorker staff, former New York City Mayor Rudy Giuliani, and the plastics industry.

 History

+20th century

 In the 1970s, Greenberg, Traurig and Hoffman became Greenberg, Traurig, Hoffman, Lipoff, and Quentel with the addition of attorneys Norman H. Lipoff and Albert D. Quentel as named shareholders.
 The late Florida governor Reubin Askew was a named shareholder in the early 1980s while he also sought the Democratic nomination for president.

 Larry Hoffman became managing partner of the firm in 1991, at which point the firm began to expand nationwide, beginning with the opening of an office in New York City.
+In 1999, the firm expanded further, opening offices in Chicago, Boston, Los Angeles, and Wilmington, Delaware.

+In 1999, the firm established the Greenberg Traurig Holly Skolnick Fellowship Foundation was established, which supports Equal Justice Works public interest lawyers.
+Previously named the Greenberg Traurig Fellowship Foundation, the program was renamed in 2013 in honor of the late Holly Skolnick, a Greenberg Traurig shareholder who helped establish the foundation and served as its president.

+21st century

-Greenberg Traurig expanded to Chicago, Boston, Los Angeles and Wilmington (Delaware) in 1999; in 2000, the firm doubled the size of its New York City office by acquiring the local office of the defunct Graham & James.
+In 2000, the firm doubled the size of its New York City office by acquiring the local office of Graham & James.

-In July 2009 Greenberg Traurig opened an office in London under the name of Greenberg Traurig Maher LLP (since renamed to Greenberg Traurig, LLP).
+In July 2009, Greenberg Traurig opened an office in London under the name of Greenberg Traurig Maher LLP, since renamed to Greenberg Traurig, LLP.
 The London office is currently located in The Shard skyscraper.

 According to OpenSecrets, Greenberg Traurig was one of the top law firms contributing to federal candidates during the 2012 election cycle, donating $1.49 million, 50.2% to Democrats.
 By comparison, during that same period Akin Gump Strauss Hauer & Feld donated $2.56 million, 66% to Democrats, while oil conglomerate ExxonMobil donated $2.66 million, 88% to Republicans.
 Since 1990, Greenberg Traurig contributed $11.2 million to federal campaigns.